davatorium/rofi/doc/rofi-manpage.markdown

 `-sidebar-mode`

-    Go into side-bar mode, it will show list of modi at the bottom.
+  Open in sidebar-mode.
+In this mode a list of all enabled modes is shown at the bottom.
+  (See `-modi` option)
   To show sidebar use:

         rofi -show run -sidebar-mode -lines 0

 `-lazy-filter-limit` *limit*

   The number of entries required for **rofi** to go into lazy filter mode.
   In lazy filter mode, it won't re-filter the list on each keypress, but only after **rofi** been idle for 250ms.
 Experiments shows that the default (5000 lines) works well, set to 0 to always enable.

   Default: *5000*

 `-auto-select`

-    When one entry is left, automatically select this.
+  When one entry is left, automatically select it.

 `-m` *num*
 `-monitor` *num*

   Select (Xinerama) monitor to display **rofi** on.
 The special number -1 denotes the currently focused monitor, the number -2 denotes the currently focused window (i.e. rofi will be displayed on top of the focused window).

     Default: *-1*